sbhadr/Pyblox/README.md

 ## Requirements

-- Python 3+
+- Python 2x
 - ``pip install requests``

-*note: requests may have been already installed.*
+*Note: requests may have been already installed.*
-*pyblox may be compatible with python 2x.
-However, it has not been tested.*
+*This version is ported to Python 2x only*

 ## Related Projects
 https://github.com/sentanos/roblox-js